- Our Community

 |Member Intel Q&A - Jeff Cohan|

-SCIP Board member Jeff Cohan is a project manager for LAC Group, in their knowledge and information services division.
+SCIP Board alum Jeff Cohan is a project manager for LAC Group, in their knowledge and information services division.
 In his current role, he's responsible for managing the library at the international law firm Kelley Drye and Warren.
 We recently spoke with Jeff about outsourcing trends in the legal industry, where strategic intelligence and analysis can have the greatest impact on business development, and how to leverage best practices from other industries.

 I currently work as Project Manager at LAC Group, managing the library and library services at Kelley, Drye, and Warren, providing leadership and support around managing information tools, competitive intelligence, knowledge management, strategic analysis, and staff training and supervision.
 Prior to this, I was a management consultant for LAC, and library manager for several other law firms directly as their employee.